Satyanarayana Puja: The Puja

 H. R. Divekar was unable to find the Satyanārāyaṇa Kathā in any printed edition of the Skanda Purāṇa.
-He found that the kathā was included in Kalyāṇa, a Hindi translation of the Skanda Purāṇa, but the author of that translation admitted that the kathā was not in the original text, but merely in Bengali books which is why it was included.
+He found that the kathā was included in Hindi translation of the Skanda Purāṇa published in Kalyāṇa, the Hindi mouthpiece of the Gita Press but the author of that translation admitted that the kathā was not in the original text, but merely in Bengali books which is why it was included.
 Divekar believes that the pujā is of Bengali origin derived from the worship of Saccā Pīr who was worshipped by Muslims and Hindus, and who was then fashioned into Satyanārāyaṇa by some Brahmin.
 Divekar notes that there is no special day for which the Satyanārāyaṇa pūjā is recommended, no restriction on being conducted on the basis of caste or gender, no observation of purity or fasting rather being associated with dancing, singing, and reveling.
 For these features Divekar states the pūjā became popular en masse.
 He concludes that the word Skanda Purāṇa is actually a misreading for skanna purāṇa "lost purāṇa".
 Bühnemann considers that reading to be unlikely.

 Roy states that the mention of Satya-nārāyan in the Skanda Purāṇa is an interpolation written in order to dislodge the worship of Satya-pir.
 He states the main two stories about Satya Pir revolved around a Brahmin and a sea merchant.
 The first involved a Brahmin who refuses to worship God in the form of a Muslim mendicant until he reappears in the form of Krishna.
 In the other tale a sea-merchant and his son refuse to worship Satya Pir until the merchant's daughter's devotion to Satya Pir saves their fleet from a storm.
 Roy states these two tales note the beginnings of upper class Hindu acceptance of Satya Pir worship.
 Initially there was a strong opposition to the worship of Satya Pir by orthodox Hindu brahmins, who then sought to integrate Satya Pir worship into existing Hindu beliefs while expunging the Islamic connections.
 However the attempt to completely supplant Satya Pir worship with Satya-nārāyan worship was partially unsuccessful, and large masses of Bengalis continued to recognize the syncretism of the two.
 He quotes several Muslim writers that were compiled in the Bānglā Sāhityer Itihās that use phrases such as "Satya-pir-narayan" or "Pir-narayan" or call Satya Pir identical to the Hindu Trimurti.